Nik Conroy, MA, LMHC, CSAT-Candidate

 Infidelity and Affairs

 Infidelity tears the floor right out from under any marriage.
-Affected spouses are left with feelings of shock, anger, naivety, resentment, hopelessness, or numbness.
-The offending spouse may feel fear, shame, self-hatred, self-naivety, numbness, or even anger.
+Affected spouses are left with feelings of shock, naivety, resentment, hopelessness, or numbness.
+The offending spouse may feel fear, shame, self-hatred, self-naivety, numbness.
 While it may seem that there is no hope for marriage after betrayal, with Christ, there is always hope of restoration.

 It is inevitable that any relationship involving two partners will encounter tension.
 Relationships last by the way tension is resolved, not by the absence of tension.
 Life is very challenging and not everyone is wired to react to challenging problems the same way.
 When deciding how to approach problems with our beloved spouses, it can often feel as though the other person is selfish, mean, or has simply checked their brain at the door.